Introduction to Trading Without Emotion

 The Most Common Trading Emotions

-Whether you are a beginner or a seasoned trader the chances are great that you have experienced all of the above listed emotions somewhere down the line.
+Whether you are a beginner or a seasoned trader the chances are great that you have experienced all of the previously mentioned emotions somewhere down the line.
+Having a sense of trading discipline can help you trade with greater precision, whether you are trading forex currencies or any other speculative asset.

 Fear is number one on the list because it tends to wreak havoc on a trader’s psychology and trading accounts.
 We will mostly be looking at fear in this article because it’s probably the strongest emotion of all.
 Fear seems to creep in as soon as a trader starts trading with real money and had the painful experience of losing that money (sometimes many times over).

 When it comes to fear there are 4 major ones related to trading.